Shygul22/moment-optimizer-toolkit/replit.md

-# AI TimeFlow - Advanced Productivity & Focus Management Platform
+# TimeFlow - Minimalist Productivity Platform

 ## Overview

-AI TimeFlow is a comprehensive productivity platform that combines intelligent task management, AI-powered focus modes, and advanced analytics.
-Built with React, TypeScript, and Express.js, it features intelligent focus sessions, adaptive Pomodoro timers, distraction management, behavioral pattern analysis, and real-time productivity insights to help users achieve peak performance and deep work states.
+TimeFlow is a minimalist productivity platform focused on essential task management and time tracking.
+Built with React, TypeScript, and Express.js, it provides a clean, distraction-free interface for organizing tasks, tracking time, and viewing productivity metrics without complex AI features.

 ## Recent Changes